simonsteer/cl-notifier/README.md

 - The very first time you run `node index.js` you'll get emailed a giant list of results.
 Whenever `runSearch` gets called again it will only attempt to email you new listings.

-- Defaults have been set to search for apartments in Toronto.
-This can easily be changed by modifying `clientOptions` and `searchOptions` in `index.js`.
+- Default CLI arguments are set up to search for general items for sale in Toronto every 45 minutes.
+You can easily change the defaults in `index.js` so you don't have to pass any CLI arguments if you wish.

 - Search happens every 45 minutes.
 You can change this by modifying `timer` at the top of the `runSearch` function.
 Don't query too often or your IP address will get blocked.